-The theory of Causal Abstractions (CAs) addresses this challenge by formalizing causally consistent models at different granularities and characterizing the abstraction maps that relate them.
-Two main theoretical frameworks have shaped this space: $\tau\text{-}\omega$ abstractions \citep{rubenstein2017causal, beckers2018abstracting}, which define a single mapping between model domains, and $(R, a, \alpha)$ abstractions \citep{rischel2020category}, which separate mappings between variables and of their domains.
-Their relation has been recently analyzed in \citep{schooltink2025aligninggraphicalfunctionalcausal}.
-Recently, \emph{Causal Abstraction Learning (CAL)} \citep{zennaro2022computingoptimalabstractionstructural}, the problem of learning abstraction maps directly from data, has attracted growing attention as it enables cross-scale representation learning, evidence synthesis from heterogeneous sources, and more efficient data collection and modeling.
+The theory of Causal Abstractions (CAs) addresses this challenge by formalizing causally consistent models at different granularities while also characterizing the maps that relates them.
+Two main frameworks have shaped this space: $\tau\text{-}\omega$ abstractions \citep{rubenstein2017causal, beckers2018abstracting}, which define a single mapping between model domains, and $(R, a, \alpha)$ abstractions \citep{rischel2020category}, which separate mappings between variables and their domains.
+Their relation was recently analyzed in \citep{schooltink2025aligninggraphicalfunctionalcausal}.
+Building on this, Causal Abstraction Learning (CAL) \citep{zennaro2022computingoptimalabstractionstructural} aims to learn abstraction maps directly from data, enabling cross-scale representation learning, evidence integration from heterogeneous sources, and more efficient modeling.